gae123/sd2/README.md

     1. Ensure that every
      developer in the team has exactly the same development stack independent of the editing environment they use.
-1. sd2 uses a combination of tools to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.
+1. sd2 uses a combination of technologies to make sure that when you change a file on the EH, the file is copied to the destination(s) almost instanteneoulsy.
 1. All generated files/artifacts are generated in the DHs.
 Since you only commit on EHs, there is no chance for accidentally commit generated artifacts.